Certainty and recognition for NSW short-term rentals under new regulations in 2021

 3) Minimum fire safety standards

-Such as smoke alarms, fire extinguishers, fire blankets and evacuation diagrams (requirements depending on the property type).
+These include smoke alarms, fire extinguishers, fire blankets and evacuation diagrams (requirements depend on the property type).

 An apartment in Glebe